 This a great way to control when your furnace comes on and how warm it is and by reducing the temperature in your home at night by only 2 degrees will help you save almost 7% on natural gas.

 9. Think before you wipe

 Now onto a product that we all use, in fact, we here in Canada overuse it.
 Did you know the average Canadian uses about 22kg of disposable tissue paper products each year, including about 100 rolls of toilet paper?
 Buy cutting down trees that are over 100 years old, for me is obscured!
 Always use recycled tissues and toilet paper and make sure they are 100% post-consumer recycled.
-Look for the TCF label that means its “totally chlorine free”, PCF will work as well, that stands for “Processed chlorine free”.
-Every ton of recycled paper saves 17 trees, 380 gallons of oil, 4,000-kilowatt hours of electricity, 3 cubic yards of landfill and 7,000 gallons of water.
+Look for the TCF label that means its “totally chlorine-free”, PCF will work as well, which stands for “Processed chlorine-free”.
+Every ton of recycled paper saves 17 trees, 380 gallons of oil, 4,000-kilowatt-hours of electricity, 3 cubic yards of landfill and 7,000 gallons of water.

 Save Money: Buy in paper products in bulk